 But I’ve run into situations where it’s not quite that simple, where the GoPro just won’t power on.
 No error message.
 No lights.
 Nothing.

 While they’ve gotten better than they used to be, GoPros are somewhat notorious for locking up.
 I’ve had it happen to me on shoots a couple of hundreds of miles offshore and entirely off the grid.
-And I wasn’t impressed to miss out on the tiger shark lurking under the back of the boat and to switch to plan B when diving.
+And I wasn’t impressed to miss out on getting footage of the tiger shark lurking under the back of the boat and to have to switch to Plan B when diving.
 If you find yourself in that situation, me posting these tips on the internet isn’t going to be much help to you.
-But if you’re still connected, hopefully this will give you some things to try to troubleshoot.
+But if you’re still connected, hopefully, this will give you some things to try to troubleshoot.

 So what do you do if the GoPro won’t turn on?
 Here are some troubleshooting steps to try.